-Of the followed groups (with group size ≥ 2), the most frequently observed group formation was parallel (39% of time), similar to the predominant formation recorded by shore-based observers between 2014 and 2022 in the BSA.
-This was followed by cluster formation (29% of the time) and linear formation (18% of the time; Figure 5-47).
-In the absence of vessels, the proportion of groups in parallel formation (38% of the time) was similar to when vessels were present (42%).
-In contrast, the proportion of groups in linear formation was higher in the absence of vessels (21%) relative to when vessels were present 10%).
-The proportion of groups in cluster formation was lower when a vessel was absent compared to when a vessel was present (27% and 36%, respectively).
+Of the followed groups, much of the data were collected on groups of a single individual, with values of percent time ranging from 19% (2022) to 42% (2020 and 2021).
+Of the followed groups with more than one individual, the most common group formation was parallel, with percent time ranging from 35% (2022) to 49% (2023; Figure 5-55).
+The second most-common formation was cluster formation, with percent time ranging from 21% (2021) to 36% of the time (2022), followed by linear formation, ranging from 13% (2022) to 27% (2020; Figure 5-55).
+In the absence of vessels, the proportion of groups in parallel formation (39% of the time) was similar to when vessels were present (42%).
+In contrast, the proportion of groups in linear formation was slightly higher in the absence of vessels (21%) relative to when vessels were present (11%).
+The proportion of groups in cluster formation was slightly lower when a vessel was absent compared to when a vessel was present (27% and 36%, respectively).

-Mother-immature pairs were generally observed in linear formation, whether in the absence of vessels (52% of the time) or the presence of vessels (27 - 67% of the time, depending on distance; Figure 5-48).
+Mother-immature pairs were most often observed in linear formation, whether in the absence of vessels (53% of the time) or the presence of vessels (27-67% of the time, depending on distance; Figure 5-56).
 This finding should be interpreted with caution, however, as an immature located either above or underneath of its mother would be classified as linear, thereby inflating the likelihood of observing linear formation in strictly mother-immature groups.
-In comparison, mixed groups with immatures were mostly observed in parallel formation, whether in the absence of vessels (46%) or the presence of vessels (22 to 100% of the time, depending on distance).
-Mixed groups without immatures were also most likely to be in parallel formation both in the absence of vessels (46%) and in the presence of vessels (17 to 58%, depending on distance from vessel).
-Adult-only groups were often groups comprised of a single animal when vessels were absent (51% of the time) or present (28 to 70% of the time, depending on distance from vessel).
-When adult-only groups had at least two individuals, groups were most commonly recorded in cluster formation when vessels were absent (39% of time) and in parallel formations when vessels were present (43 to 61% of time, depending on distance from vessel).
-Lone immatures were usually in a group comprised of a single individual (82% of the time in absence of vessels and 82 to 100% of the time in presence of vessels).
+In comparison, mixed groups with immatures were mostly observed in parallel formation, whether in the absence of vessels (45%) or the presence of vessels (22-100% of the time, depending on distance).
+Mixed groups without immatures were also most likely to be in parallel formation both in the absence of vessels (36%) and in the presence of vessels (17-58%, depending on distance from vessel).
+Adult-only groups were often groups of a single animal when vessels were absent (52% of the time) or present (28-70% of the time, depending on distance from vessel).
+When adult-only groups had at least two individuals, groups were most commonly recorded in cluster or parallel formation when vessels were absent (39 and 38% of time, respectively), and in parallel formations when vessels were present (38-57% of time, depending on distance from vessel).
+Lone immature groups were usually single individuals (82% of the time in absence of vessels and 100% of the time in presence of vessels).